iamaman526/100DaysofSwiftUI/DeepDive/Dictionaries.md

 - Fast lookup using keys.
 - Safe to access using `default:` to avoid nil.
 - Type-safe and flexible.
+- Dictionaries in Swift are unordered collections.
+This means there is no guaranteed order for elements.

 > 🔗 Useful in almost all Swift projects, especially when working with data, APIs, and user settings.